 The commencement dates for the remainder of the Bill have had to be unspecified for two reasons.
-In the first instance neither the Convention nor the Protocol are yet in force internationally although they are expected to come into force internationally late in 1983.
+In the first instance neither the Convention nor the Protocol are yet in force internationally although they will come into force internationally on 2 October 1983.
+In addition the timing of the necessary State and Northern Territory legislation cannot be accurately forecast.
+Following lodgement of an instrument of ratification of the treaty, a waiting period of 90 days is required before the Convention will come into force for Australia.
 Accordingly, specific dates for the coming into force of the Bill cannot be predicted.

-Secondly Part II of the Bill applies the provisions of Annex 1 of the Convention and Part II applies the provisions of Annex II.
-Under the terms of the 1978 Protocol to the MARPOL Convention, Australia intends to defer the coming into force of Part II until 3 years after Annex II has come into force internationally.
+Secondly, Part II of the Bill applies the provisions of Annex I of the Convention and Part III applies the provisions of Annex II.
+Under the terms of the 1978 Protocol to the MARPOL Convention, Australia intends to defer the coming into force of Part III until 3 years after the 1978 Protocol has come into force internationally.
 This provision has been incorporated in the MARPOL Protocol to give member countries time to provide port reception facilities in accordance with Annex II requirements.